Peach and Prosciutto Salad (High Protein & Healthy)

 How do you keep peach and prosciutto salad from getting watery?

-• The “Fruit Separation” Method: Store your grilled peaches in a separate small container within your lunchbox.
-Only add them to the arugula when you are ready to eat.
+• The Fruit Separation Method: Pack your grilled peaches in their own small container.
+Only toss them with your arugula right before you are ready to eat.

 Peach and Prosciutto Salad Variations